-Erstwhile staunch Donald Trump booster Ann Coulter has called the president “grotesque” and disappointing as she appeared poised to bail on him even before The Washington Post reported Monday that he leaked classified information to the Russians.
+Erstwhile staunch Donald Trump booster Ann Coulter indicated on Sunday that she was poised to give up her support for the president, even before The Washington Post reported that he had leaked classified information to Russian officials.

-“I’m not very happy with what has happened so far,” Coulter added.
+“I’m not very happy with what has happened so far,” Coulter said.
 “I guess we have to try to push him to keep his promises.
 But this isn’t North Korea, and if he doesn’t keep his promises I’m out.”

 She even called developments in the administration a “disaster so far.”

-Coulter is particularly disappointed about lack of progress on building a wall along the Mexican border and suggested people send bricks to House Speaker Paul Ryan (R-Wis.).
+Coulter said she is particularly disappointed about lack of progress on building a wall along the Mexican border and suggested people send bricks to House Speaker Paul Ryan (R-Wis.).

-Coulter said that being on the Trump ride is like being told you’ve got six days to make it from Chicago to Los Angeles, except you spend the first three days heading instead to New York.
+Coulter said being on the Trump ride is like being told you have six days to make it from Chicago to Los Angeles, only to spend the first three days heading toward New York.

-“He can still turn around and get us to LA in three days, but I’m a little nervous,” she said, adding that she’s still pushing for him to be able to get on a course that makes sense.
+“He can still turn around and get us to L.A. in three days, but I’m a little nervous,” she said, adding that she’s still pushing for him to be able to get on a course that makes sense.

 “I have no regrets for ferociously supporting him.
-What choice did we have?” she asked.
+What choice did we have?” she asked Sunday.
 “I don’t apologize. ...
 He said all the right things and nobody else would even say it.”

 She said she still believes in “Trumpism” and largely faults the Republican Congress for moving too slowly to make changes.
 “They are swine.”

 Coulter was scheduled to speak at the University of California, Berkeley last month in support of crackdowns on undocumented immigrants.
-She eventually canceled after a back-and-forth with university officials over security issues.
+She eventually canceled the controversial appearance after a back-and-forth with university officials over security issues.